uwrealitylabs/abstract-art-generator/README.md

 #### Windows

-1. Find the path to your Blender installation (e.g., `C:\Program Files\Blender Foundation\Blender`).
+1. Find the path to your Blender installation (usually `C:\Program Files\Blender Foundation\Blender 3.6`).

 2. Copy the path to the Blender directory.
+Don't copy the executable path, just the file directory.

-3. Right-click on "This PC" or "Computer" on your desktop or in File Explorer and select "Properties."
+3. Hit the Windows key and search for 'env'.
+You should see "Edit the system environment variables".

-4. Click on "Advanced system settings" on the left.
+4. Click or select it by pressing Enter.
+This should open the Advanced tab of System Properties.

-5. Click the "Environment Variables" button.
+5. Click the "Environment Variables..." button in the lower right.

 6. In the "System variables" section, scroll down and find the "Path" variable.
 Select it and click "Edit."